Hubert Constant

 Hubert Constant (born on 18 September 1931 in Camp-Perrin, South of Haiti and died on 23 September 2011) was the Roman Catholic metropolitan archbishop of Cap-Haïtien.

 Ordained priest in the Oblates of Mary Immaculate (O.M.I.) on September 15, 1958, Msgr.
 Constant was named bishop of Fort-Liberté in 1991 and archbishop of Cap-Haïtien in 2003.
 He retired in 2008.
 On November 5, 2003, he was transferred to the metropolitan headquarters of Cap-Haïtien.
 He remained there until March 1, 2008, when Pope Benedict XVI accepted his renunciation and appointed Louis Kébreau as his successor.

 Biography

 He was ordained a priest in the Oblates of Mary Immaculate (O.M.I.) on September 15, 1958.
 On January 31, 1991, John Paul II appointed him the first bishop of Fort-Liberté.
 He was consecrated on April 7 by Bishop François Gayot, Archbishop of Cap-Haïtien.
 On November 5, 2003, he was transferred to the metropolitan headquarters of Cap-Haïtien.
 He remained there until March 1, 2008, when Pope Benedict XVI accepted his renunciation and appointed Louis Kébreau as his successor.

 Career

 Bishop Constant has contributed to the training of several generations of professionals who are today at different levels in the public and private sectors in Haiti and abroad.

 Director of studies at the Petit Séminaire of Mazenod - Camp-Perrin (where he himself went to secondary school), he was then the Founder and Director of the Collège Saint-Jean des Cayes, two of the best secondary schools in the country.
 He had a bachelor's degree from the Sorbonne where he also studied theology.
 Archbishop Emeritus since 2008, after reaching the canonical age of 75, he was advisor to the Episcopal Conference.

-He was a sensitive man, in love with his country, passionate about his Church and appreciated by Pope John Paul II (who appointed him bishop on January 31, 1991), especially for his gifts as a communicator.
+Hubert Constant was appointed as a bishop on January 31, 1991 by Pope John Paul II.